The knitted cast on is an easy cast on knitting method to learn and is probably one you'll use a lot.

 It's a great cast on to learn when you are learning how to knit because there's a little bonus when you learn it.

-This casting on method is one of my favorites I must admit, and I use this and the long tail cast on the most.
+This knit on cast on method is one of my favorites I must admit, and I use this and the long tail cast on the most.

 Before you start the knitted cast on you'll need to make a slip knot.